Table of Contents Hide

-Wegovy Weight Loss Medication
+- How to Take Wegovy for Weight Loss

-Wegovy Weight Loss Medication
+- The Cost of Wegovy for Weight Loss

 Wegovy is a prescription medication that is used to help with weight loss.
 It was approved by the US Food and Drug Administration (FDA) in June 2021 for long-term weight management in adults and is gaining in popularity as a weight loss treatment.
 But, like any medication, there are pros and cons associated with it.